 Beginning at birth and lasting through their teenage years, children have unique dental needs.
 Because a child’s mouth is quickly growing and teeth are constantly changing, checkups should happen regularly.
 A child should return to the dentist at recurring six-month intervals.
 This habit will ensure that their teeth continue to develop appropriately.

 The Importance of Primary Teeth for a Child

 Primary teeth and overall gum health are vital for children’s health for a variety of reasons.
 For instance, a child needs to visit the dentist as soon as possible to ensure proper development.
 It is tremendously crucial for babies to keep their primary teeth in place for their duration and lose them naturally.
 Primary teeth aid a baby in chewing correctly and maintaining proper nutrition.
 They also help with a child’s speech development and influence how a child’s permanent teeth will come in when they get older.

-Our pediatric dentistry services of Lovett Dental Webster dedicate themselves to taking preventive care measures early on in life and finding potential problems as soon as they arrive.
+Our pediatric dentistry services at Lovett Dental Webster dedicate themselves to taking preventive care measures early on in life and finding potential problems as soon as they arrive.
 We aim to give your child the most professional care and make their first visit a successful one.

 Easing the First Visit Jitters